dpuelz/BicliqueRT/README.md

      xlab = "num focal units", ylab = "num of focal assin ", ylim = c(0,30)) # total number of focal assignments lines(x = 2:25, y = clique_diag[-1,2], 'l', lty = 1, col = 'green') # number of focal assignments that have variations across focal units
 ```
-So if we want the final biclique decomposed from the null exposure graph that contains `Zobs` to have at least 12 focal units, and also each of the biclique's focal assignments does not contain only one type of exposure so that we can do randomization test on it, it is likely to be very small because on average it contains only 2.45 focal assignments.
+So if we want the final biclique decomposed from the null exposure graph that contains `Zobs` to have at least 12 focal units, and also each of the biclique's focal assignments does not contain only one type of exposure (so that we can do randomization test on the biclique), it is likely to be very small because on average it contains only 2.45 focal assignments as indicated above.
 If in the `Bimax` algorithm we set `minr = 12` and, say, `minc = 15`, it would take quite a long time to decompose the null exposure graph.
 What's worse is that it may never find such a biclique that contains `Zobs`!